Training Resources banner

 If your project contains sensitive information that should not be released to the public, take measures to redact or anonymize the sensitive data.
 Anonymizing data involves replacing sensitive information with fake information in a way that still maintains the structure and analytical value of the original dataset.
 For larger and more complex datasets, however, it is usually safer to generate an entirely new (fake) dataset or exclude the dataset from your project altogether.
 Whatever you decide to do, make a note of your approach in your project’s documentation so that others who view or use your files are aware that the files have been modified.

 We strongly encourage Water Boards staff to obtain approval from your management before proceeding further.
 Depending on the nature of your project, you may also want to meet with representatives from IT, legal, OIMA, and also any external stakeholders who might be impacted by the release of your code.
-Use your best judgement and thoroughly review your project files before publishing them online.
+Use your best judgment and thoroughly review your project files before publishing them online.

 Requirements